openwns/documentation/usersGuide/modules/dll/wimac/experiment1.rst

    $ ./simcontrol.py --create-database

-Tip: You do not have to typre the full option.
+the ``campaignConfiguration.py`` is executed and the parameter values are written to the database.
+Tip: You do not have to type the full option.
 As long as it is unique you can just type the beginning.
 In this case ``--create-d`` will also work to create the database.

-The ``campaignConfiguration.py`` is executed and the parameter values are written to the database.
 Then, the command

 .. code-block:: bash

   $ ./simcontrol.py --create-scenarios

 reads the database and creates a sub-directory for every scenario.
 This can be validated by calling

 .. code-block:: bash